deltachat/deltachat-core/README.md

     sudo apt install libetpan-dev libssl-dev libsqlite3-dev libsasl2-dev libbz2-dev zlib1g-dev
 ```

 If you run into connection problems with IMAP (error #43) it might be the case that the `libetpan` version on your system is too old.
-In this case we recommend compiling `libetpan`:
+In this case we recommend compiling `libetpan` with a minimum version of 1.9.1.
+See [dinhviethoa/libetpan#330](https://github.com/dinhviethoa/libetpan/pull/330) for more details on why.

 ```
 git clone https://github.com/dinhviethoa/libetpan.git